CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Experiments

-We preprocess our data to select a subset of genes that are commonly but differentially expressed across cells (see Appendix~\ref{ap: preprocessing}).
-Imputation target sites are masked out and imputed using various baseline methods.
-These results are evaluated according to sample-level metrics\footnote{Root mean-squared error (RMSE), bias, and Spearman's rank correlation are computed for each sample and averaged over the entire evaluation set.} and log single-cell FID (log(scFID)), an adaptation of FID for scRNA-seq \citep{rizvi2025scaling} as a distributional metric (implementation details in Appendix~\ref{ap: scfid}).
-Experimental and training settings for all baselines are detailed in Appendix~\ref{ap: baselines}.
-For each metric, we obtain standard error by resampling the generated values (50k data points for the fetus cell atlas and 20k for the heart cell atlas) ten times.
-See Appendix \ref{appendix:metrics_discussion} for a brief discussion of our chosen metrics.
+\textbf{Metrics:} CountsDiff and the baselines are evaluated with both pointwise metrics: Root mean-squared error (RMSE), bias, and Spearman's rank correlation, and distributional metrics: Energy Distance (ED), Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel}, Sliced Wasserstein Distance (SWD) \cite{bonneel2015sliced}, and scFID \citep{rizvi2025scaling}, an adaptation of FID for single cell data.
+Pointwise metrics are computed individually for each sample and averaged over the evaluation set, while distributional metrics are computed on the entire evaluation set.
+For each metric, we obtain standard error via ten bootstrap resamples (50k data points for the fetus cell atlas and 20k for the heart cell atlas).
+Implementation details and further discussion of metrics are detailed in Appendix \ref{appendix:metrics_discussion}.